 Our small intensive farm offers a wonderful opportunity for those interested in learning about how a market farm runs.
-A full season internship runs from March/April through November and requires 50-55 hours (5 days per week), plus assistance in daily animal chores, and occasional weekend responsibilities.
+A summer internship length is flexible, but we ask for a minimum of 8 weeks and a maximum of 16 weeks between May and September.
+The position requires 45 hours per week (5 days), plus assistance in daily animal chores, and occasional weekend responsibilities.
 You will work in most aspects of the farm operation alongside the two owner/farmers as well as have responsibilities working on your own.
 As on any vegetable farm there is always a lot to do.
 Duties will include cultivation and tending to crops as well as harvesting, washing, and packing produce.
 You will be assisting with seeding, transplanting, greenhouse management, soil management, pest and disease control, irrigation setup and operation, mulching, and miscellaneous field work.
 In addition to working with the produce, there is daily and weekly duties for the poultry.
 Chores include feeding, moving houses, setting up net fencing, and collecting and cleaning eggs.
-We slaughter our poultry on the farm and will require that you help out the 2-3 times we process during the summer.
-We also have on-farm events periodically throughout the season which include either our CSA members or the public.
+We slaughter our poultry on the farm and will require that you help out during the summer processing.
+We also have occasional on-farm events throughout the season which include either our CSA members or the public.
 Interns are asked to help lead these volunteer crews as well as participate in our farm dinners and other events.

 Housing: a private room in our beautiful 1880’s farmhouse plus access to all of the downstairs, including a well equipped kitchen, a large porch, bathroom with claw foot tub, and living areas.
 All utilities (heat, woodstove, & AC), wifi, and household basic supplies are included.